Health Care Assistant - Certificate

 - Three completed personal references from counsellors, employers, instructors, or supervisors.

-- Official transcripts of all secondary and post-secondary education; an interim transcript statement is acceptable if the applicant is currently taking a prerequisite.
+- Official transcripts of all secondary and post-secondary education; an interim transcript statement is acceptable for conditional acceptance.

 - All students must submit a Criminal Record Check (CRC) clearance letter by the Criminal Record Check from the Criminal Records Review Program, including clearance to work with vulnerable adults.